RibbonCommunications/webrtc-distant-js/step-by-step/starting-small.md

 }
 ```

 Here we create 2 things.
 First we create a connection to Distant Web.
 Since Distant Web simply runs in the browser, there is no need to provide an address or anything else.
 It is simply an in process Distant Remote Agent.
-Then once the connection is successful (💡 It always is for distant web running in a browser) we create a Distant Controller with this connection.
+Then once the connection is successful (💡 It always is for Distant Web running in a browser) we create a Distant Controller with this connection.

 <blockquote>